 Egg Yolk Peritonitis

-Excessive egg laying may also cause a stroke.
-Nutrients that circulate through the bloodstream to help the development of the egg can thicken the blood.
-Eventually, circulation issues arise.
+Nutrients that circulate through the bloodstream to assist with the development of the egg can thicken the blood.
+Eventually, circulation issues can arise.

 How To Prevent a Parrot from Laying Eggs

-Bringing egg-laying to a stop depends on how many parrots you have and what species they are.
-It’s also important to understand how often, how many eggs, and when your parrot can potentially lay.
-Take a look at the following chart:
+Bringing egg-laying to a stop depends on how many parrots you have and their species.
+It’s also important to understand how often, how many, and when a parrot can lay eggs.

 |Parrot Species||Breeding Periods Per Year||Clutch Size||Gestation Period||Breeding Season|

 |Cockatoos||1-2||2-3 eggs||29 days||August-January|

 |Hyacinth macaws||Every 1 to 2 years||1-4 eggs||24-28 days||November-April|

 If the parrot is single, you can discourage egg-laying by doing the following:

 The breeding season is usually during the spring and summer, as the days are longer at that time of year.
 Trick the parrot’s body into thinking it’s winter by getting it to sleep early in a dark room.